-This page provides additional information and resources as you continue your journey of self-discovery.
+Scroll down for additional information and resources that you can use as you continue your journey of self-discovery.

 AESTHETIC: Desire for form, harmony, balance, or beauty.